khirsch/pig-dice/README.md

-# Pig #
+# Oink-Oink #

 #### By Katrina Hirsch & Mark Lawson (August 24th, 2016)

 ## Description ##

-Pig is a two player game where players alternate rolling dice.
+Oink-Oink (commonly known as "Pig") is a two player game where players alternate rolling dice.
 JavaScript is used to simulate die rolls.
 For a more detailed information on the history of the game, visit the Wikipedia page [here](https://en.wikipedia.org/wiki/Pig_%28dice_game%29).

 ## Specifications ##